ddc-java/style-guide/docs/xml.md

 9. When an element has a closing tag, and that closing tag is not on the same line as the opening tag, the closing tag **must be** indented to the same level as the opening tag.

+10. **Do not** include whitespace around the equal sign between an attribute name and its value.

+11. There _should not_ be  any whitespace immediately preceding the closing angle bracket of an element's opening or closing tag.

+12. In a self-closing tag, there _may_ be whitespace preceding the self-closing token (`/>`); any such whitespace _should be_ kept to a minimum, and just for the purpose of improving readability.